EssaSaeed/ChaosGame/README.md

 # ChaosGame
-A project that I worked on in highschool that demonstrates that there can be order in chaos through the simulation of the chaos game.
+A simulation to represent that there can be order in chaos by displaying the chaos game with user interaction.